 Marine support services may be carried out by Peel Ports personnel, contractors engaged by Peel Ports Group and/or by other 3rd party operators.
 Certain activities are essential to support marine operations of the ports.
+Where a Peel Ports owned terminal is located in an SHA that is not operated by Peel Ports Group, then the terminal will ensure that it's procedures complement those of the SHA.
 Marine services identified as requiring control and/or consent measures includes, but is not limited to:

 - Dredging Works

 - Commercial vessel Mooring operations

 - Bunkering operations

 - Diving operations

 - Hot Works

-- Dormant Bessel management
+- Dormant/ Abandoned Vessel management

-Ports follow local SOPs/LWIs for the control of these activities.
+Ports and terminals follow local SOPs/LWIs for the control of these activities.

 Please refer to Port specific SOPs, MSMS Volume 2- section 10 - Marine Services.